mozilla/mobile-phonebook/README.md

     }
 </pre>

-* Run `fetch.py && combine.py`.

-* Serve the contents of the `static-files` folder.
-For local development only, you can use HTTP; for hosting on the Web, make sure it is served over HTTPS with some kind of access control.
+Then run `fetch.py`, followed by `combine.py`.

 ## Development ##

-When you're hacking on the app's HTML/JS/CSS, make sure you delete the `static-files/cache.manifest` file, which is created by `combine.py`.
+If you're going to be changing any HTML, CSS, or JavaScript content, delete the `static-files/cache.manifest` file, which is created by `combine.py`.
 This will cause the browser to obsolete the application cache and ensure that you're always looking at the latest version of your code when you reload the page.

+Then, run `server.py` and browse to [http://localhost:8001/](http://localhost:8001/).

+## Deployment ##

+Simply re-run `combine.py` if necessary and serve the contents of the `static-files` folder over HTTPS with some kind of access control.
+You should also make sure that `.manifest` files are served with the MIME type `text/cache-manifest`.